-All transactions of the Measure D Funds of the County of Santa Cruz (the County) are included as a separate special revenue fund in the financial statements of the County.
-Measure D Funds are used to account for the County's share of revenues earned and expenditures incurred under the County's local streets and roads, and bike and pedestrian programs.
-The accompanying financial statements are for Measure D Funds only and are not intended to fairly present the financial position or results of operations of the County.
+All transactions of the Measure D Fund of the County of Santa Cruz (the County) are included as a separate special revenue fund in the financial statements of the County.
+The Measure D Fund is used to account for the County's share of revenues earned and expenditures incurred under the County's local streets and roads, and bike and pedestrian programs.
+The accompanying financial statements are for the Measure D Fund only and are not intended to fairly present the financial position or results of operations of the County.